 Sogou adopted a share incentive plan on October 20, 2010.
 The number of Sogou ordinary shares issuable under the plan was 41,500,000 after an amendment that was effective August 22, 2014 (as amended, the "Sogou 2010 Share Incentive Plan").
 Awards of share rights may be granted under the Sogou 2010 Share Incentive Plan to management and employees of Sogou and of any present or future parents or subsidiaries or variable interest entities of Sogou.
 The maximum term of any share right granted under the Sogou 2010 Share Incentive Plan is ten years from the grant date.
 The Sogou 2010 Share Incentive Plan will expire on October 19, 2020.
-As of March 31, 2015, Sogou had granted options for the purchase of 37,984,863 ordinary shares under the 2010 Sogou Share Incentive Plan.
+As of September 30, 2015, Sogou had granted options for the purchase of 33,309,513 ordinary shares under the 2010 Sogou Share Incentive Plan.

-Of the granted options for the purchase of 37,984,863 shares, options for the purchase of 25,554,863 shares will become vested and exercisable in four equal installments, with each installment vesting upon a service period requirement for management and key employees being met, as well as Sogou's achievement of performance targets for the corresponding period.
+Of the granted options for the purchase of 33,309,513 shares, options for the purchase of 24,869,513 shares will become vested and exercisable in four equal installments, with each installment vesting upon a service period requirement for management and key employees being met, as well as Sogou's achievement of performance targets for the corresponding period.
 The performance target for each installment will be set at the beginning of each vesting period.
 Accordingly, for purposes of recognition of share-based compensation expense, each installment is considered to be granted as of that date.
-As of March 31, 2015, performance targets had been set for options for the purchase of 21,930,450 shares, subject to vesting upon service period requirements for management and key employees being met and Sogou's achievement of performance targets and, accordingly, such options were considered granted for purposes of recognition of share-based compensation expense.
-As of March 31, 2015, options for the purchase of 19,904,219 shares had become vested and exercisable because both the service period and the performance requirements had been met, and of such vested options, options for the purchase of 15,307,255 shares had been exercised.
+As of September 30, 2015, performance targets had been set for options for the purchase of 23,135,637 shares, subject to vesting upon service period requirements for management and key employees being met and Sogou's achievement of performance targets and, accordingly, such options were considered granted for purposes of recognition of share-based compensation expense.
+As of September 30, 2015, options for the purchase of 21,274,249 shares had become vested and exercisable because both the service period and the performance requirements had been met, and of such vested options, options for the purchase of 18,984,555 shares had been exercised.

-Of the granted share options, options for the purchase of 8,470,000 shares will become vested and exercisable in four or five equal installments, with (i) the first installment vesting upon Sogou's completion of an IPO of its ordinary shares ("Sogou's IPO") and the expiration of all underwriters' lockup periods applicable to Sogou's IPO, and (ii) each of the three or four subsequent installments vesting on the first, second, third and, if applicable, fourth anniversary dates, respectively, of the closing of Sogou's IPO.
+Of the granted share options, options for the purchase of 8,440,000 shares will become vested and exercisable in four or five equal installments, with (i) the first installment vesting upon Sogou's completion of an IPO of its ordinary shares ("Sogou's IPO") and the expiration of all underwriters' lockup periods applicable to Sogou's IPO, and (ii) each of the three or four subsequent installments vesting on the first, second, third and, if applicable, fourth anniversary dates, respectively, of the closing of Sogou's IPO.
+The completion of an IPO is considered to be a performance condition of the awards.
+An IPO is not considered to be probable until it is completed.
+Under ASC 718, compensation cost should be accrued if it is probable that the performance condition will be achieved and should not be accrued if it is not probable that the performance condition will be achieved.
+As a result, no compensation expense will be recognized related to these options until the completion of an IPO, and hence no share-based compensation expense was recognized for the three and nine months ended September 30, 2015 for the options for the purchase of 8,440,000 shares that are subject to vesting upon completion of Sogou's IPO.